 How do I apply?

-Making speculative applications is therefore key to gaining work experience.
+Making speculative applications is therefore key to gaining work experience and jobs.
 Research the companies that interest you, discovering ways in which your skills and personality suits them.
 Your careers service can help with this.

 Openings can also be found through your university.
 Most have contacts with smaller businesses that can offer short-term placements with a view to longer-term opportunities.